Skip to main content

 For many homeowners in the Greater Victoria area, building a custom home is one of the largest financial commitments they will ever make.
 It's also one of the most complex—bringing together design, engineering, municipal approvals, and construction decisions that all influence cost, risk, and long-term satisfaction.

 Most people begin a custom home project by asking for an estimate.
 That makes sense—it’s a natural starting point.
-However, an estimate is only as reliable as the information behind it.
-Early in a project, many critical details are still unresolved, including:
+However, a high-level estimate is only as reliable as the information behind it.
+Without engaging in any project development first, many critical details are still unresolved, including:

 • Final design decisions